ExpediaGroup/cypress-codegen/README.md

 ```

 2. Put all of your custom commands in `cypress/commands` as regular functions.
-3. Run the `cypress-codegen` CLI command, or run any Cypress test!
+3. Run the `cypress-codegen` CLI command, or just open Cypress!
 4. You will notice that the Cypress support file(s) are updated to automatically import all your custom commands!

 ## Example